loadletter/suyin-laptop-camera-to-usb/README.md

-Pinout of a laptop USB camera module out of an acer aspire laptop
+Pinout of a laptop USB camera module out of an acer laptop
 ![Pinout image](acer_aspire_web_camera.jpg)

 #### More info: